HasangerGames/suroi/README.md

 ```sh
 pnpm build
 ```
+The server and client can be built separately using the `pnpm build:server` and `pnpm build:client` commands.

-To start the WebSocket server, run this command:
+To start the game server, run this command:
 ```sh
 pnpm start
 ```

-Production builds are served using [NGINX](https://nginx.org). ~~Visit [the wiki](https://github.com/HasangerGames/suroi/wiki/Self%E2%80%90hosting) for details on how to self-host.~~ This documentation is outdated and will be updated in the future.
+Production builds are served using [NGINX](https://nginx.org).
+Visit [the wiki](https://github.com/HasangerGames/suroi/wiki/Self%E2%80%90hosting) for details on how to self-host.